bugcrowd/templates/submissions/description/insecure_os_firmware/over_permissioned_credentials_on_storage/template.md

-# Over-Permissioned Credentials on Storage

-## Overview of the Vulnerability

 The device contains a set of credentials stored on its storage medium that are over-permissioned for their intended use.
 While these credentials are designed to access a specific shared service, their excessive permissions allow for broader unauthorized access.
 If the device is compromised or falls into the hands of unauthorized user, these over-permissioned credentials could be used to access not only the intended service but also additional services and data that should be segregated.

 ## Business Impact